Skip to main content

 Conditions

 Conditions go hand-in-hand with emotions, but as mentioned above, they're also easy to mix up with characteristics.
 Again, the rule of thumb is that conditions are temporary, but don't feel bad if you get this one wrong when you're starting out.
 There are also some confusing exceptions.
-For example, you have to use estar when saying someone is dead (Ella está muerta.) even though that is the ultimate permanent condition.
+For example, estar is used when saying someone is dead (Ella está muerta.) even though that is the ultimate permanent condition.

 Conditions don't only have to refer to people, either.
 There are also conditions for the weather, animals, inanimate objects and more.